 In this drop down box, select the federal income tax rate schedule that applies: single, married filing separate returns, married filing joint returns, or head of household.

 While it was initially made public Trump's tax proposal would have only three tax brackets (10%, 25% and 35%), the income thresholds for each bracket were only recently released.
-This calculator allows the user to see the potential impact on federal income taxes owed if Trump's proposal eventually becomes law.
+This calculator allows the user to see the potential impact on federal income taxes in 2018 under the new law.
+The final bill contained brackets of 10%, 12%, 22%, 24%, 32%, 35% and 37%.

 This is the total of all wages, salaries, and income, as typically reported on the tax Form W-2.